liferay-search/liferay-docs/en/user/articles/120-search/10-low-level-search-options.markdown

 [TOC levels=1-4]

-Low level search is a new concept in @product@ version 7.2: it's a search that doesn't go through the
+Low level search is a new concept in @sharepoint@ version 7.2: it's a search that doesn't go through the
 [Search and Indexing Framework](/docs/7-2/frameworks/-/knowledge_base/f/model-entity-indexing-framework), which is infrastructure used for searching documents in the Liferay Index.

 A common use case for a low level search is to query an index other than the
-@product@ index.
+@sharepoint@ index.
 By default,
 [Search Pages](/docs/7-2/user/-/knowledge_base/u/configuring-search-pages) search the
-@product@ index, but you can also search another index, as long as it's in the same Elasticsearch cluster (this feature does not work with Solr).
+@sharepoint@ index, but you can also search another index, as long as it's in the same Elasticsearch cluster (this feature does not work with Solr).

 Add the Low Level Search Options widget to a search page and configure it to